wiltzie75/ELK-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP
+addresses:
 - 67.85.7.51

-Machines within the network can only be accessed by Jump Box-Provisioner.
+Machines within the network can only be accessed by Jump Box- Provisioner.
 - The Jump Box-Provisioner is the only machine that has access to the ELK-VM, it's IP is 10.0.0.4

 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|